Maharashtra, MP farmer strike: Why Narendra Modi, Yogi Adityanath should answer for the crisis

-In April this year, when Maharashtra Chief Minister, Devendra Fadnavis went on record saying farm loan waiver cannot be a lasting solution to make farmers debt-free.
-Instead, higher capital investments in agriculture adequately backed by water and power supplies over a long period will bring greater economic stability to small and marginal farmers, Fadnavis said, while interacting with farmers on the programme, Mee Mukhyamantri Boltoy (I am CM speaking).
+In April this year, when Maharashtra Chief Minister, Devendra Fadnavis went on record to say farm loan waiver cannot be a lasting solution to make farmers debt-free.
+Instead, higher capital investments in agriculture adequately backed by water and power supplies over a long period will bring greater economic stability to small and marginal farmers, Fadnavis said, while interacting with farmers on the programme, Mee Mukhyamantri Boltoy (I am the Chief Minister speaking).

 “Any crop loan waiver is not a lasting solution.
 It helps farmers get rid of debt but doesn’t increase his repaying capacity when he goes for his next crop loan.
 Instead of a one-time crop loan waiver, which will certainly give us political mileage, our policies are to free farmers from the vicious cycle of debt,” Fadnavis said.

-Post Fadnavis’s statement, many, including this writer, had expressed doubts whether the CM can, ultimately, keep his word or not.
-Because such was the pressure then from political circles and farmer groups after the newly elected chief minister of Uttar Pradesh Yogi Adityanath announced a Rs 36,000 crore loan waiver for UP farmers following a poll promise made by Prime Minister Narendra Modi.
+Post-Fadnavis’s statement, many, including this writer, had expressed doubts whether the Chief Minister can, ultimately, keep his word or not.
+Because such was the pressure then from political circles and farmer groups after the newly elected chief minister of Uttar Pradesh, Yogi Adityanath announced a Rs 36,000 crore loan waiver for Uttar Pradesh farmers following a poll promise made by Prime Minister Narendra Modi.

-Yogi's UP waiver -- the BJP's election plank and PM Modi’s trump card during UP poll campaign -- is having its ripple effects not just in MP and Maharashtra but in other states too.
+Yogi's UP waiver -- the Bharatiya Janata Party (BJP's) election plank and Prime Minister Modi’s trump card during Uttar Pradesh poll campaign -- is having its ripple effects not just in MP and Maharashtra, but in other states too.
 Farmers in other agrarian states like Punjab and Tamil Nadu have already raised similar demands.
-The fact that a CM like Fadnavis, who dared to speak against the waiver against the party line, had to later bend to the pressure shows the extent of influence UP waiver claimed across the country.
+The fact that a Chief Minister like Fadnavis, who dared to speak against the waiver against the party line, had to later bend to the pressure shows the extent of influence Uttar Pradersh waiver claimed across the country.
 This was precisely what many observers feared will happen post the Yogi government’s googly.

 Going ahead, this will be too big a problem for states to handle since most of the agrarian states are fiscally constrained.
 Even Maharashtra, which had to agree to the waiver demand, is struggling to chalk out plan to fulfill its promise.
 It is unlikely that the state will be able to raise money on its own as the Centre wants.